bdeckard92/dupUT/01-Class-Content/03-JavaScript/01-Activities/05-Rock-Paper-Scissors/README.md

   * Using `Math.floor()` and `Math.random()`, randomly choose one of the three game choices as the computer's turn.

-  * Using `prompt()`, collect the user's response and convert to lower case as the user's turn.
+  * Using `prompt()`, collect the user's response and convert it to lower case as the user's turn.

-  * Using `if/else if/else` statements, create the game logic to run if the user chooses a valid game option.
+  * Using `if/else` statements, create the game logic to run if the user chooses a valid game option.

   * Using `alert()`, let the user know the result of each round as well as the final total.